About Azure DNS

 How can I protect my DNS zones against accidental deletion?

 Azure DNS is managed by using Azure Resource Manager.
 Azure DNS benefits from the access control features that Azure Resource Manager provides.
-Role-based access control controls which users have read or write access to DNS zones and record sets.
+Azure role-based access control can be used to control which users have read or write access to DNS zones and record sets.
 Resource locks prevent accidental modification or deletion of DNS zones and record sets.

 For more information, see Protect DNS zones and records.